A Police K-9 Bit Its Handler 6 Times. What to do?

 This is a complicated question, and the answer varies from dog to dog.

-To begin with we need to determine if handler aggression is a result of using strict avoidance training on the wrong dog or is it an issue of trying to work with a genetically RANK dog.
-I. will talk about the issue of rank dogs first.
+To begin with, we need to determine if handler aggression is a result of using strict avoidance training on the wrong dog or is it an issue of trying to work with a genetically RANK dog.
+I will talk about the issue of rank dogs first.

 Rank Dogs

 A Rank dog is one that will not accept any position in a pack other than first place.
 Rank drive is a genetic issue.
 It cannot be trained into or out of a dog.
-In fact rank drive gets stronger with age..
+In fact, rank drive gets stronger with age.

-A dog with rank drive can be managed but it will never accept a permanent leader.
-They are always stressed because they feel they should be at the top of the pecking order and t hey are not there - yet.
-Thats why they can never really relax.
+A dog with rank drive can be managed, but it will never accept a permanent leader.
+They are always stressed because they feel they should be at the top of the pecking order and they are not there - yet.
+That's why they can never really relax.
 They also don’t like obedience training because they resent being told what to do.
 They can be forced to learn obedience commands, but they always look for a weakness in the leader and when they can, they are willing to fight for leadership.
-This is when handlers get dog bit,often badly.
+This is when handlers get dog bit, often badly.

 Unless a person has been around a truly rank dog, they will have a difficult time determining if a dog is truly rank.
 Once a person has seen a rank dog it becomes much easier to recognize it.

 Inexperienced people often confuse reactive dogs with rank dogs.
-These are two totally different types of dogs and the solution to train or manage them are also different.
-The same goes for dogs that have been allowed to exhibit bad behavior, meaning the have learned that growling at the owner, or snapping at the owner gets them what they want, so they learn to display this behavior which results in owners thinking the dog is rank or dominant and it's trying to be the pack leader.
-This behavior is not that difficult to deal with.
-It takes force, how much force and what kind of force depends on the age of the dog, how long it has been allowed to act like this.
-But once they learn there are serious ramification to stupid behavior t hey stop acting like they have.
-A rank dog will never stop looking for a way to control the situation.
+These are two totally different types of dogs and the solutions to train or manage them are also different.
+The same goes for dogs that have been allowed to exhibit and practice bad behavior, meaning they have learned that growling at the owner, or snapping at the owner, gets them what they want, so they have learned to display this behavior which results in owner thinking the dog is rank or dominant and it's trying to be the pack leader.
+This behavior is not that difficult to solve with reactive and opportunistic dogs.
+It takes strict management (to prevent continued practice of the behavior) and some force to teach the dog that behavior is unacceptable.
+How much force, and what kind of force, depends on the age of the dog, how long it has been allowed to act like this.
+But once they learn there are serious ramifications to stupid behavior, they stop acting like they have.

 Harsh Avoidance Training